 Brendan is the creative person in the partnership he says

-“I have been making a living from my craft for the last 28 years.
+“I have been making a living from my craft since 1988.
 I trained as a painter and it was colour and all the possibilities of form and texture that attracted me to ceramics, and I am still stuck in the mud!
 One of the great things about clay is that there never seems to be an end to what you can do with it.
 As someone who likes to muck around with lots of ideas, clay has been the perfect partner in crime.
 I really do feel I have only just started.”

 Brendan has amassed a large following of clientele who appreciate his fine New Zealand ceramics and creative and unusual sculpture.
 More recently his contemporary sculpture has seen him combine other materials with the ceramics such as steel, brass, aluminium and wood.
 His work has been exhibited throughout New Zealand in major competitions and exhibitions where he has won several awards, and is represented in the Auckland Museum, James Wallace and regional collections.
 Brendan has taught Sculpture and Design at Unitec and at the Auckland Studio Potters Society.